alphagov/forms/design/prototype-version-6/README.md

 ![Edit question 2 with text inputs filled.
 Screenshot](screenshots/006-Edit-question-2-What-is-your-date-of-birth.png) *Page with “Question 2” caption above a heading “What is your date of birth?”.*

-The first text input contains the text that appears as the pages heading, “What is your date of birth?”.
+The first text input contains the text that appears as the page’s heading, “What is your date of birth?”.

 The second text input with the secondary heading label “Hint text (optional)” has the text “Date of birth” in the text input.

 The ‘Date’ radio is now selected.

-At the bottom of the screen under the green “Save and add next question” and grey “Save and preview question” buttons a new red “Delete this question” button is now shown.
+At the bottom of the screen under the green “Save and add next question” and grey “Save and preview question” buttons is a new red “Delete this question” button.

 <!-- describe side preview pane -->
-On the right side of the screen the iframe has now updated to include the question text “What is your date of birth?” and displays the date component underneath with inputs for ‘Day’, ‘Month’ and ‘Year’.
+On the right side of the screen the iframe has now updated to include the question text “What is your date of birth?”.
+It displays the date component underneath with inputs for ‘Day’, ‘Month’ and ‘Year’.
 The green “Continue” button is still disabled.

 ### Delete a question

 ![Are you sure you want to delete this question page.
 Screenshot](screenshots/008-Delete-page.png) *Page with “Are you sure you want to delete this question?” as the heading.*

-There are two radio options, “Yes” and “No”.
+There are two radio options beneath the heading - “Yes” and “No”.
 Below is a green “Continue” button.

 ### Edit check your answers / form summary page